SkapScripts/smdx-blackmarket/README.md

 # Features
 - Customizable peds and their locations.
+- Have certain items for different peds.
+- Choose between ox/qb/nui.
 - Randomising peds & their locations.
 - Blackmarket active time.
 Only active between the time you state in the config.lua.
-- Dispatch, Do you want the police to have a chance to get alerted when a player opens the blackmarketUI?
-(Only for peds)
+- Dispatch, Do you want the police to have a chance to get alerted when a player opens the blackmarketUI? ps-dispatch, cd-disptach and qb-dispatch
 - You can also choose how big of a chance the alert has in the "Config.ChanceValue"
 - Turn off/on blips for the blackmarket.
 Always turn off if you use items.
+- Able to give ammo directly when selling a weapon.

 And more to coming!

 Planning for the future:
-- Add pictures to the blackmarket items.
 - Add some sort of pickup system.
 - Add the possibility to do a quest for the blackmarket guy and earn things for it.
 And much more!